yuh8/BLIP3o_annotated/README.md

-# CLIP-Flow: A Unified Model for Image Understanding and Generation
+# 🌌 CLIP-Flow: A Unified Foundation Model for Image Understanding and Generation via Diffusing CLIP Features

-CLIP-Flow is a unified multimodal foundation model that combines autoregressive large language models with diffusion-based generation techniques.
-Unlike existing approaches that diffuse VAE features, CLIP-Flow leverages CLIP image features as the diffusion target, enabling both efficient generation and strong performance across understanding and generation tasks.
-This repository contains the code, models, and experiments presented in our research paper.
+CLIP-Flow is a unified vision-language foundation model that combines the reasoning strength of large language models with the generative power of diffusion models.
+Unlike prior works that diffuse VAE features or raw pixels, CLIP-Flow diffuses semantically rich **CLIP image features**, enabling a powerful, efficient, and compositional architecture for both image understanding and generation.

-## Overview
+## ✨ Highlights

-CLIP-Flow bridges the gap between vision understanding and generation by:
+- **Unified Architecture** for both image understanding and generation.

-- Unifying the modeling of images and text under a single architecture.
+- **CLIP Feature Diffusion**: Directly diffuses semantic vision features for stronger alignment and performance.
-- Diffusing semantically meaningful CLIP features rather than raw pixels or VAE latents.
+- **State-of-the-art performance** across a wide range of benchmarks.
-- Demonstrating competitive performance in both zero-shot image understanding and high-quality image generation.
+- **Supports reasoning-based generation, semantic editing, and interleaved outputs.**

 ![CLIP-Flow Overview Figure](overall_arch.png)